FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 ## PID Command

 Once we've created the function that will enable our PID mode, we need to actually create a corresponding command.
-Actually making the command function is not difficult:
+Actually making the command function is not difficult.
+We simply need to call the `setPosition()` function on our subsystem when the command is first run.

 ```java
 public class ElevatorPIDCommand extends CommandBase {